-You can get the benefits of elderberries from supplements in many forms, including elderberry juice, elderberry tea, black elderberry syrup, elderberry supplement capsules and even elderberry gummies.
+You can get the benefits of elderberries from supplements in many forms, including elderberry juice, elderberry tea, elderberry extract syrup, elderberry supplement capsules and even elderberry gummies.
 There are also formulations of elderberry syrup for kids that often have vitamin C and zinc added for immune support as well.

 Benefits of Elderberries

 Elderberry has a long history of supporting health and wellness and plenty of modern, scientific studies backing its benefits for immune support and antioxidant capacity to protect the body from the effects of oxidative stress.

 Elderberry may help reinforce your body’s natural defenses and provide a healthy, everyday or seasonal wellness boost.

 About Lindsey Toth, MS, RD

 Lindsey is a nationally-recognized registered dietitian and nutritionist with a soft spot for pie.
 She empowers people to take charge of their health by finding the balance between the pleasure and nourishment in food.
 Her philosophy is that you should take care of your body because it’s the only permanent home you have.
 It’s what inspired her to pursue a career in nutrition and, ultimately, led her to Swanson Health.

 Lindsey is a nationally recognized registered dietitian and nutritionist with a soft spot for ice cream.
 She empowers people to take charge of their health by finding the balance between the pleasure and nourishment in food.

 Her philosophy is that you should take care of your body because it’s the only permanent home you have.
 It’s what inspired her to pursue a career in nutrition and, ultimately, led her to Swanson Health Products.